pablodecm/phd_thesis/src/102_chapter_2.md

 removing the contributions from particles linked to pileup vertices.

-Regarding the calorimeter detector readouts, the initial step comprises the clustering low-level deposits in each sub-detector, so it has to identify the energy remnants left by each individual particle.
-The clustering procedure starts by finding the calorimeter cells where the amount of deposited energy are local maxima, referred to as *seed* deposits.
+Regarding the calorimeter detector readouts, the initial step comprises the clustering of low-level deposits in each sub-detector, so as to identify the energy remnants left by each individual particle.
+The clustering procedure starts by finding the calorimeter cells where the amount of deposited energy are local maximal, referred to as *seed* deposits.
-The deposits in contiguous energy cells are grouped together until their energy is smaller than twice the expected noise level, forming larger *topological clusters*.
-Because such clusters the results of the overlapping of the energy deposited by two or more particles, the final clusters are identified by fitting a Gaussian-mixture model via the expectation-maximisation algorithm, using the number of initial seeds present in the cluster as the number of Gaussian components in the mixture.
-The fitted cluster amplitudes are thus expected to be heavily correlated with energy deposited by an individual particle, but an extensive calibration based on a detailed simulation of the detector and the assumed particle type.
-The resulting calibrated clusters in each sub-detector (ECAL, HCAL and HF) will be instrumental for improve the energy measurement of charged hadrons, identifying measure the energy of neutral hadrons and photons and as well as to facilitate the identification and reconstruction of electrons.
+The deposits from contiguous energy cells are grouped together until their energy is smaller than twice the expected noise level, forming larger groups referred to as *topological clusters*.
+Because such clusters might be the result of the overlapping of the energy deposited by two or more particles, the final clusters are identified by fitting a Gaussian-mixture model via the expectation-maximisation algorithm, using the number of initial seeds present in the cluster as the number of Gaussian components in the mixture.
+The fitted cluster amplitudes are thus expected to be heavily correlated with the energy deposited by an individual particle, however extensive calibration based on a detailed simulation of the detector and the assumed particle type is needed for accurate energy estimates.
+The resulting calibrated clusters in each sub-detector (ECAL, HCAL and HF) is instrumental for improve the energy measurement of charged hadrons, identifying and measuring the energy of neutral hadrons and photons, and to facilitate the identification and reconstruction of electrons.

-Once the basic elements for event reconstruction have been constructed, charged particle tracks and calorimeter cluster are linked together to form *blocks*.
-This step is an attempt to group the various traces that particle can leave in the various sub-detectors, by linking pairs of elements based on their distance in the $(\eta,\phi)$ plane and other properties depending of the specific sub-systems considered.
-When considering links between inner tracker and the calorimeter clusters, the curvature of the tracks and details regarding the detector geometry are taken into account.
+Once the basic elements for event reconstruction have been constructed, charged particle tracks and calorimeter clusters are linked together to form *blocks*.
+This step is an attempt to group the different traces that particle can leave in the various sub-detectors, by linking pairs of elements based on their distance in the $(\eta,\phi)$ plane and other properties depending of the specific sub-systems considered.
+When considering links between the inner tracker and calorimeter clusters, the curvature of the tracks and other details regarding the detector geometry are taken into account.
 Calorimeter cluster-to-cluster links between the HCAL and ECAL, and between the ECAL and the pre-shower clusters are also sought.
 Additionally, ECAL clusters possibly created by bremsstrahlung photons can also be linked to electron-like tracks if they are consistent with an extrapolation of the track tangent.
-Finally, links between two tracks due subsequent photon conversion via pair production also considered if the sum of track momenta matches the mentioned electron-like track tangent.
+Finally, links between two tracks due subsequent photon conversion via pair production are also considered if the sum of track momenta matches the mentioned electron-like track tangent.